Nothgisrandom/Insurance_Cost_Estiamtion/README.md

 ---

 ### MLM Evaluation Metrics
-- Interpretation The multiple linear model explains 78% of the variability in health care costs based on the insured's demographic data.
+- Interpretation: The multiple linear model explains 78% of the variability in healthcare costs based on the insured's demographic data.

 ##  File Structure